samedhi/samedhi.github.io/_posts/2016-12-11-get-a-vault-token-to-your-application.md

 # Get a Vault Token to your Application

-## What is the Problem?

 Your application needs a `TOKEN` in order to access your [Vault](https://www.hashicorp.com/blog/vault.html) server.
 How do you get the `TOKEN` to the application server?
-This document addresses that.

 ## Some Background